hacmatac/django-reverb-scraper/README.md

 - Scrapes listing details: title, price, seller, location, condition, and time since posted.
 - Export scraped data as JSON.

+The deployment at the demo site runs with limited server resources—please use search queries that return a reasonable number of results for the smoothest test experience.
 ---
 *For demonstration and review purposes only.*